philipkogel/philipkogel/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="24px" height="24px">

-## 🚀 About Me
+## 👾 About Me

-I am Philip Kogel, a Full Stack Developer with 5+ years of experience in modern web technologies.
-My journey in tech is driven by a love for creating efficient, scalable solutions and continuously learning new skills.
+I am Philip Kogel, a Full Stack Developer with 5+ years of diving deep into the world of modern web tech.
+My coding journey is fueled by an obsession with crafting efficient, scalable solutions that make both users and business happy.
+I'm that dev who thrives on solving complex technical challenges, especially those impacting business processes and revenue.
+Always eager to learn and apply new technologies to drive innovation.

 👨‍💻 full stack engineer | 🌐 web enthusiast | 🚀 tech explorer